WhiteBlackGoose/WhiteBlackGoose/README.md

 I work on **FOSS** (Free Open Source Software) projects in the area of **.NET**, to be precise, **C#** and **F#**, trying to make .NET greater and more suitable for scientific purposes.

 I'm a member of <a href="https://angouri.org">Angouri</a> and <a href="http://dotnetfoundation.org">.NET Foundation</a>.
-See all my contributions in the next expander.
+See all my contributions in the next expanders.

 <hr>